 Sara Hodge recently relocated from Missouri to the Bay Area to pursue her MA in Museum Studies from the University of San Francisco.
 She received her BA from Missouri State University, where she pursued dual majors in Anthropology and Antiquities with a concentration in Near Eastern Archaeology.
 She graduated with honors and departmental distinction.
 She has received numerous awards and commendations for her work, including the American Center of Oriental Research (ACOR) Jennifer C. Groot Fellowship, the American Schools of Oriental Research (ASOR) Heritage Fellowship, the Schyler Elizabeth Strong Archaeology Scholarship, the Missouri State University Department of Anthropology Scholarship for Societal Studies, and the Serve and Learn Missouri Community Service Award.
 She has participated in multiple field schools and excavations including the 2009 Tel Gezer Excavation Project and Field School in Israel, the 2010 Madaba Plains Project Tall Hisban Phase II Excavations in Jordan, and the 2010 Northern Jordan Project al-Turra Survey.
 Under the dedicated tutelage of Dr. Bethany Walker, Sara helped to catalogue the largest single collection of Jordanian artifacts in the United States.
 During this project, she led a team of ceramic conservationists in preserving and reassembling a ceramics collection from archaeological projects in Jordan; the assemblage dated from 1200 BCE to present.
 This work culminated in an exhibition and a large online collections database.
 Sara’s professional interests include constructing ceramic chronologies, artifact conservation, museum anthropology, and cultural heritage preservation.
 She was drawn to the museum field because of its tantalizing promise of a career that allows for positive social change through education and public outreach, while simultaneously offering a stimulating environment for professional and personal growth.
 She is most interested in pursuing a career in the collections field, but is eager to explore all aspects of museum work.

-2017 update: Summer 2016, Sarah interned in the collections department of the Missouri History Museum in Saint Louis.
+2018 update: Summer 2016, Sara interned in the collections department of the Missouri History Museum in Saint Louis.
 In Spring 2017, she accepted a full-time position there as collection cataloguer.
 In Summer 2018, she started a new job as Assistant Site Manager at the First Missouri State Capitol State Historic site.